ugonnaagwu/practicechangeremote/Week 1/[ENG1.0] Intro to Git and local workflow.md

 * [Git Cheat Sheet](https://www.git-tower.com/blog/git-cheat-sheet)
     (Summary of a lot of git commands but doesn’t tell you which one to use when)

-## Instructor Notes:
-(TNTs please ignore this - this is just here to explain how to revoke access so that instructors can practice the authentication process :) )
-1. Go to GitHub
-2. user account (top-right) -> Settings
-3. Under the “Integrations” category (left-hand column)
-4. Click on ‘Applications’
-5. In the main area, click on ‘Authorized OAuth Apps’
-6. GitHub for VSCode - revoke this and neither the GUI nor the integrated terminal will be able to authenticate.
-7. VSCode will NOT re-authenticate you until you log out of your GitHub account in VSCode.
-In VSCode log out of GitHub (lower-left corner - the ‘Accounts’ button, then your GitHub account & Sign Out)
-8. Then, the next time you push/pull (either from GUI or integrated terminal)   and it’ll run you through the authentication dance listed above

 ## [Additional background, info, and OPTIONAL exercises](eng1-0-exercises-for-intro-to-git-and-local-workflow)

+To revoke access:
+GitHub,
+then your user account (top-right) -> Settings
+Under the “Integrations” category (left-hand column) Click on ‘Applications’
+In the main area, click on ‘Authorized OAuth Apps’ GitHub for VSCode - revoke this and neither the GUI nor the integrated terminal will be able to authenticate.
+In VSCode log out of GitHub (lower-left corner - the ‘Accounts’ button, then your GitHub account & Sign Out) Then, the next time you push/pull (either from GUI or integrated terminal)   and it’ll run you through the authentication dance listed above